Microsoft Exchange Online PowerShell 2.0.0

 .txt: Certificate content

-To upload the certificate, go to Owned applications under the Apps registration page.
+To upload the certificate, go to All applications under the Apps registration page.
 Select your application and go to Manage > Certificates & Secrets > Certificates, click Upload certificate, and upload the .cer file generated in step 1.

 Go to Manage > API permissions and grant the required API permissions.
 For more information, see Microsoft Exchange Online Powershell documentation.